abbasudo/laravel-purity/README.md

 > if you are front-end developer and what to make queries in an API that uses this package head to [queries](#queries-and-javascript-examples) section

-Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic.
-By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters.
+Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
+By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.

 Features :
 - Various filter methods